masolimano/maneage/README.md

      sub-components as reasonable.
 Here are some tips to stay modular.

-   - *Short recipes*: if you see the recipe of a rule becoming more than a few lines, it probably a good sign that you should break up the job.
+   - *Short recipes*: if you see the recipe of a rule becoming more than a handful of lines which involve significant processing, it probably a good sign that you should break up the rule into its main components.
+Try to only have one major processing step per rule.

    - *Context-based (many) Makefiles*: This pipeline is designed to allow the easy inclusion of many Makefiles (in `reproduce/src/make/*.mk`) for maximal modularity.
 So keep the rules for closely related parts of the processing in separate Makefiles.

-   - *Clear file names*: Be very clear and descriptive with the naming of the files and the variables because a few months after the processing it will be very hard to remember what each one does.
+   - *Descriptive names*: Be very clear and descriptive with the naming of the files and the variables because a few months after the processing, it will be very hard to remember what each one was for.
 Also this helps others (your collaborators or other people reading the pipeline after it is published) to more easily understand your work and find their way around.

-   - *Standard naming*: As the project grows, following a good standard in naming the files is very useful.
+   - *Naming convention*: As the project grows, following a single standard or convention in naming the files is very useful.
 Try best to use multiple word filenames for anything that is non-trivial (separating the words with a `-`).
-For example if you have a Makefile for creating a catalog and another two for processing it under models A and B, you can name them like this: `catalog-create.mk`, `catalog-modela.mk` and `catalog-modelb.mk`.
+For example if you have a Makefile for creating a catalog and another two for processing it under models A and B, you can name them like this: `catalog-create.mk`, `catalog-model-a.mk` and `catalog-model-b.mk`.
 In this way, when listing the contents of `reproduce/src/make` to see all the Makefiles, those related to the catalog will all be close to each other and thus easily found.
 This also helps in auto-completions by the shell or text editors like Emacs.

-   - *Source directories*: If you need to add scripts (shell, Python, AWK or any other language), keep them in a separate directory under `reproduce/src`, with the appropriate name.
+   - *Source directories*: If you need to add files in other languages for example in shell, Python, AWK or C, keep them in a separate directory under `reproduce/src`, with the appropriate name.

    - *Configuration files*: If your research uses special programs as part of the processing, put all their configuration files in a devoted